quantumlabhome/quantumlabhome.github.io/_portfolio/liaoweiyou.md

 ---
-title: "Tian-Tian Ci"
+title: "Wei-You Liao"
 excerpt: " First-year Master's degree student of Henan Key Laboratory of Quantum Information and Cryptography"
 collection: portfolio
 ---
-Tian-Tian Ci is a First-year Master's degree student of Henan Key Laboratory of Quantum
+Wei-You Liao is a First-year Master's degree student of Henan Key Laboratory of Quantum

 His research interest is in quantum computing.